jaked332/jaked332.github.io/projects/ics-314-project.md

 Venturing outside my comfort zone, I also contributed to:

-- **Page Layouts**: I wrote consistent CSS and used React components to ensure a consistent UI/UX across all pages.
+- **Page Layouts**: Developed consistent CSS and used React components to ensure a consistent UI/UX across all pages.
 - **GitHub Actions**: Worked on enabling the execution of Playwright tests whenever code was merged into the main branch.
 - **Scripting**: Wrote a Python script to process real club data from a UHM spreadsheet to build a JSON file for database ingestion.
 Contributed to the ingestion of 100+ real clubs with full descriptions, image galleries, and more into the database.